TeaFlex/DiPiCar/doc/installation-en.md

 > Note: You can also replace `fullStart` by `start` to only launch the API server.
 More infos [here](https://github.com/TeaFlex/DiPiCar/blob/master/doc/CLI-doc-en.md).

-Prepare for the ride ! 🚗
+Prepare for the ride! 🚗